microsoft/TypeScript-Handbook/pages/Interfaces.md

 Some exist under certain conditions or may not be there at all.
 These optional properties are popular when creating patterns like "option bags" where you pass an object to a function that only has a couple of properties filled in.

-Here's as example of this pattern:
+Here's an example of this pattern:

 ```TypeScript
 interface SquareConfig {